 Giles scratched his beard while voicing his skepticism.
 “You forget that I tackled one the other day.
 I doubt they’ll take kindly to my questions and give me information that they refused to share with you.”

 “They will not view you the same way as they view myself.”
-The relationship they had with him differed because he was their master, not their companion.
+The relationship they had with him differed because he was their master first and foremost, not their companion.
 They were designed to assist him in his role, not befriend him.
 “But I believe they do like you.
 To them rough play is a form of affection and entertainment.”
 The Count’s mouth turned up slightly.
 “You might find they see you as their fellow conspirator.
 That said, before you approach them you should remind them you are ill from the effects of transformation.
 Otherwise you may be wrestling with them yet again if you’re not careful.”

 Please help me by sharing this story and voting for this story at topwebfiction.com .
 You can vote once a day!
 Thanks!